STATEMENT & BIO

 I often work outdoors using materials sourced directly from the surroundings, and allow time- and weather-based natural phenomena to influence each piece.
 When I bring these works back to the studio, I enhance them with meditative mark-making and the addition of pigments, inks, wax, and embroidery.

 Engaging with materials that are responsive to the elements deepens my connection to each place, as I seek to represent the vast and the infinitesimal as a unified whole in my work.
 I also enjoy a sense of freedom in experimenting with materials and surrendering control in working with unpredictable elements.

 Ann Holsberry is an artist based in the San Francisco Bay Area and Paris.
 Her work has been shown nationally and internationally, with solo exhibitions at the Morris Graves Museum of Art (Eureka, CA) and the de Saisset Museum of Art (Santa Clara, CA), among other venues.
 She has held residencies at Kala Art Institute, Los Medanos College, and Le Cent Charenton and Domaine des Grands Devers (France).
 Her art has twice been selected for the City of Emeryville Art In Public Places Program, and is in collections throughout the United States and Europe, including the UCSF Cancer Treatment Center in San Francisco.
-Holsberry is a recipient of a Berkeley Civic Arts Grant for 2018-2019.
+Holsberry is a recipient of two Berkeley Civic Arts Grants: 2018-2019, and 2021-2022.
 Raised on the Gulf Coast of Florida, Holsberry received her BFA from Randolph-Macon Woman’s College in Virginia, and MRP and JD degrees from Cornell University.
-She practiced law for 13 years before focusing on art full-time.
-Her work can be seen at Pierogi Gallery in New York City and Kala Art Institute in Berkeley, CA.
+She practiced environmental law for 13 years before focusing on art full-time.
+Her work can be seen at Pierogi Gallery in New York City and Inclusions Gallery in San Francisco, CA.